reflectoring/reflectoring.github.io/_posts/2020-08-13-spring-boot-dev-tools.md

 }
 ```

 In the `restart` task, we make sure that the `classes` task of the main module will be called to update the files in the `build` folder.
-In addition, we trigger the `restartModule` task, which in turn triggers the same task in the module and copies the resulting files into the `build` folder of the main module.
+Also, we trigger the `restartModule` task, which in turn triggers the same task in the module and copies the resulting files into the `build` folder of the main module.

 Calling `./gradlew restart` will now compile all changed classes and resources and update the running app's classpath, triggering a restart.

-**This will work for changes in any file in the main module or the contributing sub module.**
+**This will work for changes in any file in the main module or the contributing submodule.**

 But again, this will always trigger a restart.
 For lightweight changes on static resources, we don't want to trigger a restart.